noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 What does this have to do with vectorization in R?
 Well, **many R functions are actually written in a a compiled language**, such as C, C++, and FORTRAN, and have a small R "wrapper".
-For instance, when you inspect the code for `fft`, the fast fourier transform, you see
+For instance, when you inspect the code for `fft`, the fast Fourier transform, you see

     > fft
     function (z, inverse = FALSE)